Royce Small-Cap Special Equity Fund Manager Commentary

 What Worked… and What Didn’t

-Six of the portfolio’s nine equity sectors made a positive impact on calendar year performance.
-The sectors making the largest positive contributions were Industrials, Consumer Discretionary, and Materials, while the negative impacts came from Communication Services, Energy, and Financials.
-At the industry level, electrical equipment (Industrials), machinery (Industrials), and construction materials (Materials) contributed most for the calendar year period, while media (Communication Services), consumer staples distribution & retail (Consumer Staples), and broadline retail (Consumer Discretionary) were the largest detractors.
+Four of the portfolio’s nine sectors made a positive impact on calendar year period performance, led by Materials, Industrials, and Communication Services, while the largest detractions came from Consumer Discretionary, Consumer Staples, and Information Technology.
+At the industry level, construction materials (Materials), machinery (Industrials), and paper & forest products (Materials) contributed most in 2024, while electronic equipment, instruments & components (Information Technology), consumer staples distribution & retail (Consumer Staples), and textiles, apparel & luxury goods (Consumer Discretionary) were the biggest detractors.

 1 Includes dividends